andrewt3000/MachineLearning/neuralNets.md

 #### Cross entropy
-Cross entropy (aka log loss, negative log probability) function is frequently used with classification models that use a softmax activation function for the output layer.
+Cross entropy (aka log loss, negative log probability) function is typically used as a loss function with classification models that use a softmax activation function for the output layer.
 The output of the softmax activation is a value between 0 and 1.

 The cross entropy function makes sense intuitively.
 Consider the case where the label is 1 and the output is 1, the loss is 0 i.e. there is no loss, the output of 1 is correct and equals the label of 1.
 Conversely, the loss approaches infinity for the output of 0, the incorrect classification.